-According to the latest report by IMARC Group, titled "Canada Pulses Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025," the Canada pulses market exhibited stable growth during 2012-2019.
-Pulses, a type of leguminous crop, are one of the most extensively consumed foods across the world.
-These nitrogen-fixing crops are associated with enhancing the environmental sustainability of annual cropping systems.
-They are a good source of protein, fiber, vitamins and amino acids while being low in fats.
-Available in numerous shapes, sizes, colors and forms, their regular consumption is associated with lowering cholesterol levels, reducing weight and controlling blood sugar.
-Out of the eleven types of pulses grown worldwide as recognized by the United Nations Food and Agriculture Organization (FAO), four main kinds of pulses, namely dry peas, lentils, beans and chickpeas, are widely available in Canada, facilitated by favorable soil and weather conditions in the country.
+According to the latest report by IMARC Group, titled "Canada Pulses Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027," the Canada pulses market is expected to exhibit a CAGR of 5.3% during 2022-2027.
+Pulses are a kind of leguminous crops that are rich sources of fiber, proteins, vitamins and amino acids.
+They are one of the most commonly consumed foods on the global level that are widely available in varied shapes, sizes, colors and forms.
+Their consumption is associated with reducing weight, controlling blood sugar levels and maintaining cholesterol levels in the human body.
+They are low in fats, due to which they are gaining widespread preference among the masses.
+As per the United Nations Food and Agriculture Organization (FAO), eleven types of pulses are grown worldwide.
+Among these, four main kinds of pulses, namely dry peas, lentils, beans and chickpeas, are widely available across Canada, which is facilitated by favorable soil and appropriate weather conditions in the country.

 We are regularly tracking the direct effect of COVID-19 on the market, along with the indirect influence of associated industries.
 These observations will be integrated into the report.